neoncortex/bashed/README.md

 eu cp 1 /path/to/file
 ````

-Will copy the stored file version 1 of the current opened file to /path/to/file.  copycurses, or cpu, can be used instead of copy, or cp, to select the file to copy using the curses interface:
+Will copy the stored file version 1 of the current opened file to /path/to/file.  copycurses, or cpu, can be used instead of copy, or cp, to select the file to copy using fzf:

 ````
 eu copycurses /path/to/file